CodeVA-Curriculum/twine-trail-guide/src/routes/locations/embedding-with-variables.md

 ![Story map](TODO:)

-First, I'll creat the `Intro` passage that sets up the variables, and then the `Bonfire` passage with the bonfire and a link to another passage:
+First, I'll create the `Intro` passage that sets up the variables, and then the `Bonfire` passage with the bonfire and a link to another passage:

 :::passage{title="Intro"}
 ```